Outdoor Communicators of KS Scholarship

 A letter of recommendation from a teacher, counselor, coach or employer must be included with the completed application (available by download below).
 Those hoping for outdoors journalism should send examples of their work.
-The completed application and supporting documents must be returned to on or before April 15, 2020 to the following address:
+The completed application and supporting documents have to be received by April 15th each year and mailed to:

 Kansas Wildscape Foundation